How to Choose Sun-Protective Clothing

 4.Cover Up

-When in doubt, cover more exposed skin with long-sleeve shirts and pants to avoid prolonged exposure to the sun.
+When in doubt, cover more exposed skin with a long-sleeve top and trousers to avoid prolonged exposure to the sun.

 5.Go With Performance Apparel